 The pictures below display the pain zones of the two muscles.
 The deeper the red, the more likely it is to experience pain the respective area if trigger points are active in the muscle.

 If the splenius capitis is overly tight or harbors trigger points, it can refer pain to the top the head, which is also called vertex pain (X1).

 The splenius cervicis on the other hand can be responsible for pain in the skull (X3), your eye and at the side of your neck (X2).
 Furthermore, it can be the cause for a blurred vision.

 Hence, it can contribute to your stiff neck or neck pain.

 Too much tension and/or trigger points in the splenius muscles can cause pain when bending the neck backward or forward.

 Furthermore, you might experience a stiff neck and limited as well as painful neck rotation.

 These two muscles are located at the back of your neck and reach from the cervical to the thoracic spine.

 The splenius capitis muscle attaches at the mastoid process, the occipital bone, the cervical spine as well as at the thoracic spine.

-The splenius cervicis muscle runs below and to the side of the capitis.
+The splenius cervicis muscle runs deep and to the side of the capitis.
 It attaches at the transverse processes – outer side of vertebrae – of the first three cervical vertebrae and at the thoracic spine.